tonishka/tp/docs/UserGuide.md

 10. Now type `back` in the command box to return to the main window.
 Your **Main Window** should look like this:
 ![Main Window](images/Tutorial/main_window.png)
 11. Now type `view 1` in the command box to navigate to your contact details. <br><br>
-12. Use more `edit` commands to add/edit your details as you wish.
-When you are done, type `back` to save the data and return to the Main Window.
+12. Use more `edit` commands to edit your details as you wish.
+When you are done, type `back` to save the data and return to the Main Window. <br><br>
+13. As additional practice, try adding more contacts using `add` and `edit`.
+When you are done, type `list` to view all saved contacts.

 <hr>